 E. The App Can Get Slow

 There are not many full all-around featured battery-powered security cameras out there today that are better than the Arlo Ultra 2.
-With its crisp, 4K footage capturability and total flexibility of where it could be placed, all thanks to an entirely wire-free design and easy-to-install mounts, Arlo’s Ultra 2 security camera is one of the ultimate smart security cameras around.
+This wire-free camera offers crisp, 4K footage and total flexibility in placement thanks to its wire-free design.

-You can easily stick these things anywhere and keep an eye on what is happening around your home, anywhere you are.
+Stick these things anywhere and keep an eye on what’s going on around your home.
 Though we would like to see a slightly better camera range.
 The battery life has improved and the AI-powered smart detection features are great too, cutting down on nuisance alerts.
-If those things are worth the comparatively high price of Arlo to you, which should be likely, then you won’t be disappointed at all.
+Arlo won’t disappoint you if those things are worth the comparatively high price to you.